Make an informed choice based on your wishes and values.

 VSC commonly involves stopping or refusing the following (although not everyone refuses all of these):

-Switzerland is the only country in the world that permits assisted dying for non-residents.
+Very few jurisdictions in the world permit MAID for non-residents, but Switzerland is one country that does allow this.
 If you are considering an assisted death in Switzerland, it is recommended that you have an assessment by a local nurse practitioner or doctor to see if you are eligible for MAID in Canada first.
 Please visit our Navigating a Request for MAID page or contact email@example.com if you require assistance in finding a local assessor.
 Dying With Dignity Canada is not affiliated with any of the death clinics in Switzerland.